ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative fundraising mechanism,
-      **EcoiaFund™**, gives our clients the option to monetise content into direct grassroots contributions.
-With every project we deliver, we harness blockchain technology to seamlessly fund global causes—at no extra cost.</div>
+      **EcoiaFund™**, gives clients the option to automatically monetise creative content into direct grassroots contributions.
+With every media asset we deliver, we harness blockchain technology to seamlessly fund global causes on your behalf—at no extra cost.</div>

     badge:
       label: ''